FlyingFathead/c64-3d-toolkit/README.md

 ## Current state

-The reference torus now runs around **15-18 FPS** with `yunroll` on stock PAL C64 timing in VICE during development.
+The reference torus runs around **15-18 FPS** with `yunroll` on stock PAL C64 timing in VICE during development.
 It is native 320x200 hires, hidden-line clipped, triple-buffered, and does not use pre-rendered bitmap animation frames.

+As of **v0.6.0**, the toolkit is a reusable multi-source compiler/runtime rather than only a rotating-mesh benchmark.
+It accepts procedural geometry, OBJ/MTL, SVG, versioned `.c643dscene` interchange data, and animated Blender `.blend` scenes.
+Blender-authored builds can preserve arbitrary object motion, stable- topology deformation, rigid-body simulation, materials, and active-camera animation while the stock C64 still rasterizes the resulting vectors itself.

-The project grew out of the rotating-torus benchmark, a.k.a. **THE WORLD'S MOST DANGEROUS ROTATING DONUT**, and is now being generalized into a reusable mesh-to-C64 pipeline.
+The project grew out of the rotating-torus benchmark, a.k.a. **THE WORLD'S MOST DANGEROUS ROTATING DONUT**.

-The repository includes the actual `objects/horse_head.obj` low-poly model (64 vertices / 124 edges / 65 faces), `objects/sunflower_torus.obj` + `.mtl` (76 vertices / 142 edges / 70 faces), and the bundled `objects/space_horse.svg` vector-logo demo.
+The repository includes the actual `objects/horse_head.obj` low-poly model (64 vertices / 124 edges / 65 faces), `objects/sunflower_torus.obj` + `.mtl`
+(76 vertices / 142 edges / 70 faces), the bundled `objects/space_horse.svg`
+vector-logo demo, and Blender rigid-body examples under `examples/blender/`.

 ## What happens on the host vs. the C64?

-The host-side Python compiler performs expensive work that makes sense to precompute for a ~1 MHz target:
+The host side performs the expensive/general work that makes sense to precompute for a ~1 MHz target:

-- procedural mesh generation, Wavefront OBJ parsing, or SVG contour flattening/simplification
+- procedural mesh generation, Wavefront OBJ/MTL parsing, and SVG contour flattening/simplification
-- normalization and coordinate-system conversion
+- optional headless Blender scene evaluation through Blender's bundled `bpy`
+- dependency-graph evaluation of object transforms, rigid bodies, modifiers, armatures, stable-topology deformation, materials, and the active camera
+- versioned `.c643dscene` interchange loading for Blender-neutral scene builds
-- face-winding repair
+- normalization, coordinate conversion, and face-winding repair for legacy procedural/OBJ/SVG sources
-- sampled animation transforms (`spin`, `recede`, or tilted-plane `crawl`)
+- sampled legacy transforms (`spin`, `recede`, or tilted-plane `crawl`) or authored Blender frame selection
-- perspective projection
+- perspective projection and viewport clipping for authored scene sources
-- face visibility
-- host-side Z-buffer hidden-line clipping
+- face visibility and host-side Z-buffer hidden-line clipping
 - C64-oriented line-step encoding
 - dirty-area and hires screen-colour span generation

+Blender scenes use strict authored-frame semantics: if the selected samples do not fit the C64 table budget, the build fails with sampling/range/detail suggestions rather than silently discarding authored frames.

 The C64 still rasterizes the visible wireframe itself into VIC-II hires bitmap RAM. `step`, `bytechunk`, and `yunroll` are vector/line renderers, not bitmap-frame players.

 ## Shapes and topology